xxxmmc/Auto1P3A/README.md

 ## Summary

-An automated script to get the daily reward in 1point3auto (一亩三分地), utilizing pytesseract to crack the captcha, deployed on Heroku
+An automated script to get not only daily rewards but also able to answer daily questions in 1point3auto (一亩三分地).
+Pytesseract is used to crack the captcha, and Heroku is used for auto deployment.

 ## Deployment